moorepants/eme171/content/pages/syllabus.rst

 ===========

 | Jason K. Moore
+| Assistant Teaching Professor
 | 2095 Bainer Hall
 | 530-752-4805
 | jkm@ucdavis.edu
 |
+| Kevin Mallon
-| Ehsan Arasteh
+| Graduate Student
-| earasteh@ucdavis.edu
+| krmallon@ucdavis.edu

 Time and Location
 =================

-The lecture meets on Tuesdays and Thursdays from 12:10 PM to 1:30 PM in Olson Hall 205.
+The lecture meets on Mondays, Wednesdays, and Fridays from 3:10 PM to 4:00 PM in Chemistry 176.

 **If you have any conflicts with the schedule, especially for the exams, you must tell me in the first week of class (emergencies will be the only